Anastasia (play): Original Paris production (1955 - 1956)

 Discussions of bringing Anastasia to the Parisian stage began in 1954, with André Certes intending to have Madeleine Robinson star in the lead role.

 Adaptations

 Recordings

 On the 12 and 16 July 1953, Anastasia was filmed and broadcast on the British Broadcasting Company.
 The British Film Institute retains a copy of the original broadcast in their archive.

 Films

-There have been multiple adaptations of the play including the 1956 film of the same name staring Yul Brynner and Ingrid Bergman.
+There have been multiple adaptations of the play including the 1956 film of the same name starring Yul Brynner and Ingrid Bergman.
 In 1997, an animated film inspired by the 1956 film was produced, and in turn was based on the Maurette play.

 Musicals

 On November 29, 1965, the musical Anya premiered at the original Ziegfeld Theatre.
 The musical was based on the play, and featured a book written by George Abbot and Guy Bolton, with music and lyrics by Robert Wright and George Forrest.
 Wright and Forrest's music was based on the themes of Rachmaninoff.
 The musical was a commercial and critical failure and closed after 12 performances.
 In 1977, Guy Bolton wrote a new script entitled I, Anastasia which was based directly off his and Maurette's play.
 It was to be another musical, and would've included music by Robert Wright and George Forrest, who wrote the music for Bolton's 1965 Anastasia musical adaptation, Anya.